Fitting a loft light in your loft is an essential step if you are looking to use your loft space for any form of storage.

 How to Wire a Light and Switch in a Loft

-The first job is to isolate the circuit you will be working on at your consumer unit.
-This means identifying the circuit you will be tapping into and making sure the MCB that manages it in the consumer unit is turned off.
+The first job is to isolate the circuit that’s being worked on at your consumer unit.
+This means identifying the circuit that’s being tapping into and making sure the MCB that manages it in the consumer unit is turned off.
+If it’s a fuse box, the fuse is simply pulled out.

-This will effectively cut the power to that circuit allowing you to work on it safely.
+This will effectively cut the power to that circuit allowing it to be safely worked on.

-For the purposes of this project we will be using the Quickwire splitter box and Switch and Load systems as it’s one of the best solutions for quickly and safely adding lights, such as our new loft light to an existing lighting circuit for both new DIY’ers and professionals alike.
+For the purposes of this project our electrician will be using the Quickwire splitter box and Switch and Load systems as it’s one of the best solutions for quickly and safely adding lights, such as our new loft light to an existing lighting circuit.

 To find out more about the Quickwire splitter box, checkout our full review here.